 Evolving West Toronto Junction

-The Georgetown GO line was established to improve commuter service to the northwest of Toronto.
-Feeder buses extended service out to Guelph.
-Some of the more cynical suggested that the line was a gift to the city of Brampton, which was celebrating its 100th anniversary at the time and which, coincidentally, was also the home of Ontario Premier Bill Davis.
+Some of the more cynical critics suggested that the Georgetown GO line was a gift to the city of Brampton, which was celebrating its 100th anniversary at the time and which, coincidentally, was also the home of Ontario Premier Bill Davis.
 The line did not experience much growth early in its run.
-A forth train was added to the schedule sometime between 1975 and 1978, but the line remained stable until 1990.
+A fourth train was added to the schedule sometime between 1975 and 1978, but the line remained stable until 1990.

 On the 29th of October, 1990, as part of a series of promises made by the David Petersen Liberals on the eve of their defeat, one train each day was extended to run from Guelph, with a stop at Acton.
-No connecting buses were offered from Guelph to Kitchener, which was really interested in improved rail service at the time, and the extended service foundered.
-Only 60 passengers per day rode the train from Guelph, making it an obvious candidate for cuts when the NDP government was forced to reduce GO Transit's subsidies in 1993.
-The last run from GO departed Guelph station on July 2nd, 1993.
+No connecting buses were offered from Guelph to Kitchener, which had expressed interest in improved rail service.
+Perhaps as a result of this oversight, the extended service foundered, with only 60 passengers per day riding the train in from Guelph.
+The extension became an obvious candidate for cuts when the NDP government was forced to reduce GO Transit's subsidies in 1993.
+The last run from GO departed Guelph's station on July 2nd, 1993.

-The service kept plodding along, augmented with an hourly bus service between Brampton station and York Mills station on the Yonge subway.
-Ridership increased as the population of Brampton and the northwest GTA increased.
+But demand for service was increasing.
+After almost doubling in population in the 1980s (234,445 in 1991 compared to 149,030 in 1981), Brampton continued to see significant growth, especially in its northwest quadrant.
+By 2001, Brampton's population had reached 325,428, while Halton Hills (containing Georgetown) had reached 48,184.
+The Georgetown GO train was augmented by hourly bus service between Brampton station and York Mills station on the Yonge subway.
 On January 29th, 2000, GO Transit added a fifth round trip between Bramalea and Union, with bus connections to Georgetown.